JuliaGaussianProcesses/Stheno.jl/README.md

 As before, this example can also be found in `examples/basic_gppp/process_decomposition.jl`.

 ## Hyperparameter learning and inference

-Fortunately, there is really no need for this package to explicitly provide support for hyperparameter optimisation as the functionality is already available elsewhere -- it's sufficient that it plays nicely with other fantastic packages in the ecosystem such as [Zygote.jl](https://github.com/FluxML/Zygote.jl/) (reverse-mode algorithmic differentiation), [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) (non-linear optimisation), [AdvancedHMC.jl](https://github.com/TuringLang/AdvancedHMC.jl/) (Hamiltonian Monte Carlo / NUTS), and [Soss.jl](https://github.com/cscherrer/Soss.jl/) (a probabilistic programming framework that provides some very helpful glue).
+Fortunately, there is really no need for this package to explicitly provide support for hyperparameter optimisation as the functionality is already available elsewhere -- it's sufficient that it plays nicely with other standard packages in the ecosystem such as [Zygote.jl](https://github.com/FluxML/Zygote.jl/) (reverse-mode algorithmic differentiation), [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) (non-linear optimisation), [AdvancedHMC.jl](https://github.com/TuringLang/AdvancedHMC.jl/) (Hamiltonian Monte Carlo / NUTS), [ParameterHandling.jl](https://github.com/invenia/ParameterHandling.jl/), [Soss.jl](https://github.com/cscherrer/Soss.jl/) / [Turing.jl](https://github.com/TuringLang/Turing.jl).
 For concrete examples of the use of each of these packages in conjunction with Stheno, see the `Getting Started` section of the [(dev) docs](https://willtebbutt.github.io/Stheno.jl/dev).

 ## Non-Gaussian problems

-Stheno doesn't currently have support for non-Gaussian likelihoods, and as such they're on the up-for-grabs list below.
-If you would like to see these in this package, please do get in touch (open an issue so that we can discuss where to get started, or open a PR if you're feeling ambitious).
+As with hyperparmeter learning, Stheno doesn't support non-Gaussian likelihoods directly.
+Rather, we expect users to obtain this functionality through the general functionality provided in `AbstractGPs`.
+This part of the JuliaGaussianProcesses ecosystem is broadly under-developed, so please open issues on AbstractGPs if you're keen to help out!

 ## GPs + Deep Learning

-The plan is not to support the combination of GPs and Deep Learning explicitly, but rather to ensure that Stheno and [Flux.jl](https://github.com/FluxML/Flux.jl) play nicely with one another.
-Both packages now work with [Zygote.jl](https://github.com/FluxML/Zygote.jl), so you can use that to sort out gradient information.

-## Things that are up for grabs
-Obviously, improvements to code documentation are always welcome, and if you want to write some more unit / integration tests, please feel free.
-In terms of larger items that require some attention, here are some thoughts:
-- An implementation of SVI from [Gaussian Processes for Big Data](https://arxiv.org/abs/1309.6835).
-- Kronecker-factored matrices: this is quite a general issue which might be best be addressed by the creation of a separate package.
-It would be very helpful to have an implementation of the `AbstractMatrix` interface which implements multiplication, inversion, eigenfactorisation etc, which can then be utilised in Stheno.
-- Primitives for multi-output GPs: although Stheno does fundamentally have support for multi-output GPs, in the same way that it's helpful to implement so-called "fat" nodes in Automatic Differentiation systems, it may well be helpful to implement specialised multi-output processes in Stheno for performance's sake.
-- Some decent benchmarks: development has not focused on performance so far, but it would be extremely helpful to have a wide range of benchmarks so that we can begin to ensure that time is spent optimally.
-This would involve comparing against [GaussianProcesses.jl](https://github.com/STOR-i/GaussianProcesses.jl), but also some other non-Julia packages.
-- Non-Gaussian likelihoods: there are a _lot_ of approximate inference schemes that have been developed for GPs in particular contexts.
-[GPML](https://gitlab.com/hnickisch/gpml-matlab) probably has the most mature set of these, and would be a good place to start the transfer from.
-There's also [Natural Gradients in Practice](https://arxiv.org/abs/1803.09151) that might be a good startin point for a Monte Carlo approximation to natural gradient varitional inference.
-A good place to start with these would be to just make them for `GP`s, as opposed to any `AbstractGP`, as this is the simplest case.

-If you are interested in any of the above, please either open an issue or PR.
-Better still, if there's something not listed here that you think would be good to see, please open an issue to start a discussion regarding it.
+Again, explicit support not included.
+Rather just use Stheno in conjunction with [Flux.jl](https://github.com/FluxML/Flux.jl) and related packages.